updated on 22 February 2022

 It is easy enough to physically attend a networking event, but often students will do so without gaining any real benefit.

 Be brave and confident, try to avoid standing in a group of students.
 Remember you are there to speak to professionals and hopefully make useful connections.
 It is not advisable to join a conversation mid-way through others speaking.
 It will be difficult for you to add any value to a conversation if you join in after introductions have been made, as you may not know who you are speaking with, or what question they are already responding to.
 Take your time and approach individuals who are not yet in conversation, or who have just finished speaking.
-This will allow you to gain more insight and you will be able to ask any questions you have.
+This will allow you to gain more insight, and you will be able to ask any questions you have.

 Introduce yourself.
 Use your opening statement to formally greet people, this ‘statement’ can be used to introduce why you are asking the question that you have prepared in order to show how you have given thought to your conversation.
 For example, if you are interested in becoming a criminal lawyer and you have read up on a criminal case that someone at the networking event has recently worked on, then say so.
 Understanding the people you are speaking to will result in a more natural, honest conversation that will leave a lasting impression.

 Take notes – take a small discrete notepad with you to note down any advice or responses you gain from questions and conversations.
 It is also useful to jot down names and email addresses of contacts you make and is more professional than getting your phone out to make a note.
-This will also demonstrate that you are genuinely listening and are interested in what you are being told.
+This will also demonstrate that you are genuinely listening, and are interested in what you are being told.

-After speaking to someone, ask if it is okay for you to send them a connection invitation on LinkedIn – not only is it polite, but by doing this, when they receive the invitation they will remember speaking to you.
+After speaking to someone, ask if it is okay for you to send them a connection invitation on LinkedIn – not only is it polite, but by doing this, when they receive the invitation, they will remember speaking to you.

 Try not to pressure people about work experience or training contracts directly.
-It is important to research key dates and firm-specific information such as application deadlines before speaking to anyone from that firm and only ask questions which were not available online for you to find out on your own.
+It is important to research key dates and firm-specific information such as application deadlines before speaking to anyone from that firm and only ask questions that were not available online for you to find out on your own.

 What to do after a networking event